Knight in Shining Fife Arm-our

 If you haven’t seen me obsessing over the Highland Cattle Roast beef, where ya been?
 “I went to The Fife Arms and all I got was the beef of dreams.”
 I’m so obsessed.
 But there is way more to The Fife Arms than just scran of gods.
 The intensely Scottish hotel has been absolutely everywhere over the last 6 months.
 The New York Times, Conde Nast Traveller and now, The Aye Life.
 I’ve been itching to get down for a nosy so when work finally permitted me a day out in Royal Deeside, it was my moment.
 It was my perfect moment.

 We left Faberdonia at the crack of dawn, on a Sunday which in itself is an achievement.
 We were bound for Balmoral Castle followed by lunch at The Flying Stag, the pub/restaurant in The Fife Arms.
 The windows were down, the sun was beating in through the slightly filthy windscreen and the Scottish folk playlist was decking the car with bows of jolly.
-Scott was looking sharp, I was looking shattered.
-But I was so excited!
+I was so excited!

 Armed with Glamour